 The main drawback to this design is the lower density of bike storage available per square foot.

-A max-density bike storage design would set out to provide the maximum amount of spaces to store bikes in the allotted area.
+A high-density bike storage design would set out to provide the maximum amount of spaces to store bikes in the allotted area.
 This can be accomplished with:

 This would offer the highest density of bike storage per square foot and provide the highest value, of any layout, to the facility owner.
 Providing sufficient bike parking for those would want to use it would also satisfy a greater number of people.

 The main drawback is that this design might not be functional if users would have certain physical limitations that would not allow them to lift their bike off the ground in order to park it.

 A balanced bike rack room will incorporate a combination of bike storage solutions that serve heavy bike users - who want the extra area around their bikes - and those more concerned with having a space to store their bike.

 As the purpose of a bike storage area is to park a bike for long periods of time, where the bike is unlikely to be monitored, security of the bike is also of concern.
 Bike storage layouts that offer the most security should include: